-However, results from the first two phases (Define and Measure) provide the basis for the rest of the work.
-It is imperative to establish appropriate initial conditions, in order for a Transition to take place (or take off) at all.
-Then, as the Transition develops, additional and more detailed specifications will be defined.
+This research constitutes a "work in progress," to be continued as events unfold and more information becomes available It is imperative to establish appropriate initial conditions, in order for a transition to take place (or take off) at all.
+Then, as the transition develops, additional and more detailed specifications will be defined.

 There are many potential obstacles to surmount.
-One is the widespread belief that no one, from within the Cuban government, would be interested in having one.
+One is the widespread belief that no one from within the Cuban government would be interested in having one.
 But history has proven such belief to be radically wrong.
-In many countries, high ranking officers from the government have helped develop a peaceful Transition, given the proper conditions.
-And we believe Cuba will not be an exception.
+In many countries, high-ranking officers from the government have helped develop a peaceful transition, given the proper conditions, and I believe Cuba will not be an exception.

-In Spain, a successful Transition, the process was started by General Arias Navarro, Franco's head of the government, who fought with the Blue Division and the German army against the Soviets, during World War II.
-Transition was further pursued by Adolfo Suarez and Manuel Fraga, two of Franco's important Falangist ministers.

-On the other hand, during the Mexican revolution of 1911, an example of failed Transition, we find three distinct groups within General Diaz' government.
-Firstly, the traditionalists (Baranda), secondly, the technocrats (Limantour) and thirdly, the reformists (Reyes).
-Had they been heard, and had they arranged a Transition with the opposition (Madero), maybe Mexico would have avoided 20 years of civil wars and destruction.
+On the one hand, Spain exemplifies a successful transition started by General Arias Navarro, Franco's head of the government, who permitted it, and pursued by Adolfo Suárez and Manuel Fraga, two of Franco's important Falangist ministers, who pursued it.
+On the other hand, during the Mexican revolution of 1911, an example of failed transition, one finds three distinct groups within General Díaz' government: (1) the traditionalists (Baranda); (2) the technocrats (Limantour); and (3) the reformists (Reyes).
+Had they been heard by General Díaz, and had they arranged a transition with the opposition (Madero), Mexico might have avoided 20 years of civil wars and destruction that the ensuing revolution brought to the country.

-The fact that people cannot act freely in Cuba at this time, even within government ranks, (remember the trial of General Arnaldo Ochoa and other Cuban officers in 1989), does not mean such people do not exist.
+The fact that people cannot act freely in Cuba at this time, even within government ranks (remember the trial of General Arnaldo Ochoa and other Cuban officers in 1989), does not mean such people do not exist.
 The passing of President Fidel Castro may provide the real possibility of such outings to occur, if the right conditions are created.

 The key issue is that a set of minimal conditions must be created.
-These should include the organization of a broad-based, cooperating, internal opposition, and the start of an open-minded dialogue between the different sectors of the Cuban Nation, under the guidance of an "Arbiter".
+These should include the organization of a broad-based, cooperating, internal opposition, and the start of an open-minded dialogue between the different sectors of the Cuban Nation, under the guidance of an "Arbiter."
 Such minimal conditions do not exist at this time.
-And every effort to create them should be prioritized, both by the Cuban government and by the opposition, if a Transition is to occur.
+And every effort to create them should be prioritized, both by the Cuban government and by the opposition, if a transition is to occur.

-A specific need for a Cuban Transition to take place is the presence of an Arbiter.
-There is large, mutual distrust between the Cuban government, the opposition and other external elements of this problem.
+A specific need for a Cuban transition to take place, given its geographical and historical context, is the presence of an Arbiter.
+There is large, mutual distrust among the Cuban government, the opposition, and other external elements of this problem.
 An Arbiter will provide the necessary assurances, to all parts, regarding personal safety and process continuity, two main issues to consider.
-Such proposal is consistent with our past writings in this area (8), and does not contradict our previously mentioned research results regarding that foreign intervention hinders, rather than helps, the realization of a Transition.
+Such a proposal is consistent with our past writings in this area (Romeu, 2005), and does not contradict our previously mentioned research results regarding that foreign intervention hinders, rather than helps, the realization of a transition.

-History has shown how the successful Ibero American Transitions have occurred without intervention from abroad.
-However, "Intervention" is very different from "Arbitration".
+History has shown how most successful Ibero-American transitions have occurred without intervention from abroad.
+However, "Intervention" is very different from our proposed "Arbitration".
 Intervention implies an active, unwelcome pressure from the outside.
 Arbitration means facilitation by mutual consent, from some mutually accepted third party.
+An example will illustrate this point.

-For example, during the civil wars in Nicaragua and El Salvador, in the 1980s, Cuba actively supported one side, while the US actively supported the other.
+During the civil wars in Nicaragua and El Salvador, in the 1980s, Cuba actively supported one side, while the U.S. actively supported the other.
 Neither could have acted as a mutually trusted and accepted Arbiter in these conflicts.
 However, the Contadora group of nations was a very successful Arbiter and facilitated the peace in Central America, which would perhaps not been achieved otherwise.